lightstep/opentelemetry-examples/collector/prom-native-arangodb/README.md

 Two exporters are defined in this configuration:

 1. `logging`: This exporter logs the collected metrics with a log level of `debug`.
 This can be useful for debugging purposes.
-2. `otlp`: This exporter sends the metrics to Lightstep with the following settings:
+2. `otlp`: This exporter sends the metrics to Cloud Observability with the following settings:
-   - `endpoint`: The Lightstep endpoint, set to `ingest.lightstep.com:443`.
+   - `endpoint`: The Cloud Observability endpoint, set to `ingest.lightstep.com:443`.
-   - `headers`: A header with the Lightstep access token, set to `${LS_ACCESS_TOKEN}`.
+   - `headers`: A header with the Cloud Observability access token, set to `${LS_ACCESS_TOKEN}`.
 This requires an environment variable to be set with the actual access token.

 ### Processors